-Why Pride Advocacy is Important
+Why Gender and Sexual Equity is Important

 Approximately 24 per cent of KPU students surveyed in 2019 identified as being part of the 2SLGBTQIA+ community and two per cent identified as having trans experience or identify as non-binary, genderqueer, genderfluid, gender non-conforming or Two Spirit (KPU student satisfaction survey, 2019).
 Statistics Canada estimates that there are approximately one million people who identify as part of the 2SLGBTQIA+ community.
 This represents about 4% of the population in Canada.